anav5704/Note-App-MERN/README.md

 As with most other MERN Stack apps, DigiDiary uses a MVC architecture, which is an acronym for Model-View-Controller.
 As the name suggests, the system is broken into 3 main components that are highly dependent on each other.
 From my understanding, I'm guessing this is very good as development would be faster because there could be 3 teams working simultaniously on a project.

 ## Models
 The Model part of MVC deals with data logic and business logic.
 The data logic is the storing, retrieving and manipulating of data from a database, MongoDB in this case.
 On the other hand, business logic refers to how this data is processed.
-The model acts as a link between controller and database as the controllers can't direclty interact with the database itself.
+The model acts as a link between controller and database as the controllers can't directly interact with the database itself.
 Mongoose is used to do all of this.
 Here is what the user and note models look like and thier association:

 ![Class Diagram](https://github.com/anav5704/Note-App-MERN/blob/main/client/public/docs/classDiagram.png)

 ## Views
 The view part handles the UI logic and generates UI components for the user based on the data collected by the model.
-This data is onbtained from the controller and not the model itself.
+This data is obtained from the controller and not the model itself.
 Some of the main views for this app are the home page(where all the created notes are displayed) and the edit page, where(the note data is displayed).
 Feel free to check out the final version if you want to have a look.

 ## Controllers